 Tasmanian Community Fund Grants – provide grants to community organisations that make a difference by improving the social, environmental and economic well-being of the Tasmanian community.

-Grant Round 35 of the Tasmanian Community Fund is now open.
+General Grant Round 36 of the Tasmanian Community Fund is now open.

 The Fund encourages applicants to commence planning for their project applications as soon as possible; to discuss project ideas contact the Fund office by phone on 6232 7269 or 6232 7043.
 Guidelines & links to application forms are available on the TCF website www.tascomfund.org